restackio/examples-python/agent_rag/README.md

 ```
 {
-  "eventName": "message",
+  "eventName": "messages",
   "eventInput": {
-    "content": "What clothes are currently on sales?"
+    "messages": [{"role": "user", "content": "What clothes are currently on sale?"}]
   }
 }
 ```